 - Once the lumens fall under 70%/50% of their initial output they are considered to be no longer useful.

 Take note though; the stated life span is not the necessarily guaranteed.
 Ensure you check the warranty that is sold with the bulb as well as the life span.
-LEDs contain many components and can be subject to premature failures just like any other electrical product.
+LED light bulbs contain many components and can be subject to premature failures just like any other electrical product.

 How is it calculated?

-You may be asking: “If LED bulbs have only been around a short while, how is it possible to claim the LEDs will last 1000’s of hours?”
+You may be asking: “If LED light bulbs have only been around a short while, how is it possible to claim the LED light bulbs will last 1000’s of hours?”

-- All LED bulbs are subjected to rigorous testing.
+- All LED light bulbs are subjected to rigorous testing.